bluzelle/curium/sdk/docs/arch/README.md

 There is a script in the JS client that downloads all of the needed support .proto files.

-Please use the JS client as an example of how we are building the client.
+Please use the TS client as an example of how we are building the client.  /sdk/ts

 There is a demo.ts file in this directory that demonstrates how withTransaction() works.
+To run type
+`yarn; yarn start` in that directory.

 You will find the TS client files in sdk/ts.